Configuration

 Configuration File Format

-The configuration file uses PascalCase keys (matching the cardano-node convention):
+The configuration file uses PascalCase keys (matching the cardano-node convention).
+This is config/preview/config.json as shipped in the repository:

 {